-You'll use the forms in the first list for both Chapter 7 and Chapter 13.
-The second set of lists includes forms specific to each bankruptcy chapter.
-Finally, in the last list, you'll find forms that you might or might not need, depending on your case.
+You'll use the forms in the first list when filing for Chapters 7 and 13.
+Next, you'll find forms specific to each bankruptcy chapter.
+The final list includes forms you might or might not need, depending on your case.

 Additional required form.
 You'll also need to prepare a list of the names and addresses of your creditors using the format required by your court's local rules.
 You'll find the local rules on the court's website.

-The first two forms must be filed in a Chapter 7 case.
+You must file the first two forms in a Chapter 7 case.
 The last two forms can help you pass the means test and qualify for a Chapter 7 debt discharge.

 Find out about the Chapter 7 bankruptcy process.